-Disciplinary probation is a period of time during which a student's conduct will be observed and reviewed.
-The student must demonstrate the ability to comply with university policies, rules, and/or standards and any other requirement stipulated for the probationary period.
-Further instances of misconduct under the Code of Student Conduct and/or Student Handbook during this period may result in additional sanctions, conditions and/or restrictions.
+- Sanctions are defined as the primary outcome of the alleged violation.
+If found responsible, the range of sanctions includes the following outcomes: - a.
+Disciplinary Reprimand: The disciplinary reprimand is an official written notification via U.S. Mail or campus mail to the student that the action in question was misconduct. - b.
+Disciplinary Probation: Disciplinary probation is a period of time during which a student's conduct will be observed and reviewed.
+The student must demonstrate the ability to comply with university policies, rules and/or standards and any other requirement stipulated for the probationary period.
+Further instances of misconduct under the Code of Student Conduct and/ or Student Handbook during this period may result in additional sanctions, conditions, and/or restrictions. - c.
+Deferred Disciplinary Suspension: Deferred disciplinary suspension is a period of time where a disciplinary suspension may be deferred for a period of observation and review, but in no case will the deferred suspension be less than the remainder of the semester.
+Further instances of misconduct under the Code of Student Conduct and/or Student Handbook during this period may result in additional sanctions, conditions and/or restrictions. - d.
+Time-Limited Disciplinary Suspension: Time-limited disciplinary suspension is a period of time in which a student may not attend class or participate in university related activities as the student is withdrawn and separated from the university for a specified time period.
+The status of disciplinary suspension will be shown on the student's academic record, including the transcript or student organization's registration, during the period of disciplinary suspension.

-c.
-Deferred Disciplinary Suspension:

-Deferred disciplinary suspension is a period of time where a disciplinary suspension may be deferred for a period of observation and review, but in no case will the deferred suspension be less than the remainder of the semester.
-Additional misconduct or failure to comply with university policies, rules and/or standards and any other requirement stipulated for the probationary period may result in additional sanctions, conditions, and/or restrictions.

-d.
-Time-Limited Disciplinary Suspension:

-Time-limited disciplinary suspension is a period of time in which a student may not attend class or participate in university related activities as the student is withdrawn and separated from the university for a specified time period.
-The status of disciplinary suspension will be shown on the student's academic record, including the transcript or student organization's registration. during the period of disciplinary suspension.
 During disciplinary suspension of a registered student organization, the registration and privileges of the organization are suspended.
-Upon written request by the student to the University Registrar or by the registered student organization's representative to the Center for Campus Life and/or Student Union& Activities, the notation of disciplinary suspension will be removed from the transcript or registration upon readmission or the completion of the disciplinary suspension period.
+Upon written request by the student to the University Registrar or by the registered student organization's representative to the Center for Campus Life and/or Student Union and Activities, the notation of disciplinary suspension will be removed from the transcript or registration upon readmission or the completion of the disciplinary suspension period.
 Notification of disciplinary suspension of a student will indicate the date on which the disciplinary suspension begins, the earliest date, if any, upon which the application for student readmission or student organization re-registration will be considered.
-The Judicial Officer may deny a student's or student organization's request for readmission or registration. respectively, if the student's or student organization's misconduct during a period of disciplinary suspension would have warranted additional disciplinary action.
-Similarly, if the student has failed to satisfy any sanctions, conditions and/or restrictions that have been imposed prior to application for readmission or registration, the Judicial Officer may deny readmission to a student or deny registration to a student organization.
+The Judicial Officer may deny a student's or student organization's request for readmission or registration, respectively, if the student's or student organization's misconduct during a period of disciplinary suspension would have warranted additional disciplinary action.
+Similarly, if the student has failed to satisfy any sanctions, conditions, and/or restrictions that have been imposed prior to application for readmission or registration, the Judicial Officer may deny readmission to a student or deny registration to a student organization.
 On denial of a student's readmission or of a student organization's re-registration, the Associate Vice President for Student Affairs & Dean of Students will set a date when another application for readmission or registration may again be made.
-A student may appeal denial of readmission or re-registration in accordance with the disciplinary appeals process.
-(See Section E, Disciplinary Appeals Procedure.)
+A student may appeal denial of readmission or reregistration in accordance with the disciplinary appeals process.
+(See Section E, Disciplinary Appeal Procedures.)